Kazakhstan eyes Korea as potential partner as nuclear power plant referendum set to begin

 Mukhtar Yerman, Secretary of the Central Election Commission (CEC) of Kazakhstan, left, and Konstantin Petrov, Deputy Director of the CEC, speak during a press conference for foreign correspondents at the CEC headquarters in Astana on Saturday.
 [LIM JEONG-WON]

-ASTANA, Kazakhstan—Kazakhstan could eye Korea to become a partner for a nuclear power plant deal if a referendum on the construction of the first nuclear power plant in the central Asian country, which takes place on Sunday, passes.
+ASTANA, Kazakhstan — Kazakhstan may see Korea as a partner for building a nuclear power plant if a Sunday referendum on the construction of the Central Asian country's first nuclear power plant passes.

-Kazakhstan, the largest country by land mass in central Asia, currently lacks enough energy infrastructure to handle the demand from growing industries in the country, with frequent power outages occurring in recent years.
+Kazakhstan, the largest country by land mass in Central Asia, currently lacks the energy infrastructure to handle the demand from its growing industries.
+In recent years, frequent power outages have occurred.

-In accordance, Kazakh President Kassym-Jomart Tokayev’s administration proposed a referendum on building a nuclear power plant in 2019, and the official announcement for the referendum was made in September last year.
+In response, Kazakh President Kassym-Jomart Tokayev’s administration proposed a referendum on building a nuclear power plant in 2019, officially announced in September last year.

 Korea’s Korea Hydro & Nuclear Power (KHNP) is one of the four candidates for building the nuclear power plant in Kazakhstan if the referendum passes, along with companies from France, China and Russia, according to the Kazakh government and the Embassy of Kazakhstan in Seoul.

-In July this year, a Korean consortium comprising of KHNP, Doosan Enerbility and Daewoo Engineering & Construction was selected as the preferred bidder for an estimated 24 trillion won ($17.3 billion) project by the Czech government.
+In July this year, the Czech government selected a Korean consortium comprising KHNP, Doosan Enerbility and Daewoo Engineering & Construction as the preferred bidder for an estimated 24 trillion won ($17.3 billion) project.

-As the referendum needs to be passed with majority vote and more than half of registered voters participating in order for the decision on the nuclear power plant to be made, the government of Kazakhstan is focusing all efforts to ensure a comprehensive and fair voting process across the country and even abroad for Kazakh nationals living in other countries, according to the country’s Central Election Commission (CEC.)
+As the referendum requires a majority vote with more than half of registered voters participating to pass, the government of Kazakhstan is focusing all efforts to ensure a comprehensive and fair voting process across the country and even abroad for Kazakh nationals living in other countries, according to the country’s Central Election Commission (CEC).

 “This referendum can be considered a vital and significant part of our agenda, keeping with our constitutional tradition,” said Mukhtar Yerman, secretary of the CEC, during a press conference for foreign correspondents at the CEC headquarters in Astana on Saturday.
 “Meeting with foreign correspondents means that our campaign for a nuclear power plant can be considered an open and transparent process.”